 Rules of Thumb:

 - We strongly recommend that you get a Hygrometer: A device that reads the humidity of the air relative to temperature.
-These are available at our shop or other specialty stores like Radio Shack or a good hardware store.
+These are available at our shop, specialty stores, and hardware stores.
 Get to know the relative humidity of the space where your instrument lives in all seasons.